-Berea Municipal Utilities recently announced that an additional 132 solar panels are now available for lease from the Berea Solar Farm!
+Berea Municipal Utilities announces that additional solar panels are now available for lease from the Berea Solar Farm!

 Background and hopes for the future

 Berea Municipal Utilities (BMU), with support from the City and an EECBG grant, established the Berea Solar Farm Phase I and II - arrays of photovoltaic (PV) panels to generate electricity.
 The purpose of the Solar Farm is to provide BMU customers who want to invest in local solar generation an opportunity to do so.
 The program invites community members to come together in moving Berea toward a better energy future.

 Leasing for the first 60 panels began October 25, 2011.
 Those 60 were leased out in 4 ½ days, and the decision was made to offer a second 60 panel array as part of the same construction project.
 All of the panels were leased in less than four months.
 A very promising beginning!

 Located on the grounds of the BMU building, all of the 246 solar panels – the 120 originals and the 126 new ones – are now generating electricity.

 One way that sustained growth in the Berea Solar Farm may occur is for participants – whether residents, small businesses, churches, or schools – to plan for a gradual increase in their panel holdings in order to reach some goal they have set for the extent to which their total electricity use is offset by their solar panels’ generation.
 This announced expansion of the Berea Solar Farm is the first opportunity to move toward achieving such goals.